root616C6578/RPI0WfastMenu/README.md

 sudo python3 setup.py install
 ```
 https://www.waveshare.com/wiki/1.44inch_LCD_HAT
-# There will be a 433MHz transmitter and reciever PS 3 option)
+# There will be a 433MHz transmitter and reciever in the future.
+PS 3 option)